-Carrageenan induces inflammation by triggering immune system.
-Daily intake of carrageenan containing food causes prolonged and constant inflammation resulting in serious health concern.
+Carrageenan induces inflammation by triggering the immune system.
+Daily intake of carrageenan containing food causes prolonged, and constant inflammation resulting in a serious health concern.

-New Studies done on Carrageenan Reinforce Link to Inflammation, Cancer and Diabetes.
+New Studies were done on Carrageenan Reinforce Link to Inflammation, Cancer, and Diabetes.

-Study done using mice show carrageenan in drinking water impaired insulin action and profound glucose intolerance resulting in diabetes.
+A study done using mice show carrageenan in drinking water impaired insulin action, and profound glucose intolerance resulting in diabetes.

 Carrageenan has been found to cause colitis in animal models of ulcerative colitis.

 Carrageenan reduces the activity of certain beneficial enzymes in human cells.